celery/billiard/README.rst

 - Also it is a fork of the multiprocessin backport package by Christian Heims.

-- It includes the no-execv patch contributed by sbt.
+- It includes the no-execv patch contributed by R. Oudkerk.

 - And the Pool improvements previously located in `Celery`_.